What to say in the half-time talk?

 I played Full-Back at RC Hilversum and was lucky to be in a team that won National Championship three times AND had John van Altena as inspirational captain.
 What do I miss not playing?
-Getting that passion and intensity of John beamed into us and going out and destroy the opposition!
+Not hearing John talk about what needs to be sorted at the half time talk.
+Getting that passion and intensity of him beamed into us and going out and destroy the opposition!
 Sometimes you have the feeling you walk out and are simply are not going to loose, no matter what will happen.

 Wilko – Legend

 I already was a fan of Jonny Wilkinson and liked how he adapted to the French rugby competition.
 Toulon did very well but missed the double.
 They tried again next season and we drove to Paris for Jonny his last match.
 Later saw this speech when I got the DVD.

 I felt I was back in the changing room with Altena talking to us and ready to go.
 I was very much part of this great game we all love again.